malcprentice/malcprentice.github.io/Example-ArgumentEssay.md

 In conclusion, this essay looked at some advantages and disadvantages of solar cells, in order to consider whether or not it is a good idea to install them.
 As shown above, it is clear that solar cells are good source of renewable energy and have a lot of advantages, of which the most important is the reduced environmental impact.
 However, they are not perfect, in particular because of the difficulty and high cost of installation.
 In conclusion, if you have money and time and live in a sunny area solar cells are recommended, but otherwise people who want to generate their own power should think about alternatives.

 ## References
-<em>Basic tutorials: Solar panels.</em> (n.d.).
+_Basic tutorials: Solar panels._ (n.d.).
 Retrieved October 25, 2016 from http://www.freesunpower.com/solarpanels.php

-<em>Disadvantages of solar energy.</em> (n.d.).
+_Disadvantages of solar energy._ (n.d.).
 Retrieved October 25, 2016 from http://www.conserve-energy-future.com/Disadvantages_SolarEnergy.php

-<em>How many kWh does an average home use?</em> (n.d.).
+_How many kWh does an average home use?_ (n.d.).
 Retrieved October 19, 2018, from https://www.reference.com/home-garden/many-kwh-average-home-use-28cc32f433d1bd69

-Maehlum, M. (2015, May 26). <em>Top 10 benefits of going solar.</em> Retrieved from http://energyinformative.org/benefits-of-solar-panels/4
+Maehlum, M. (2015, May 26). _Top 10 benefits of going solar._ Retrieved from http://energyinformative.org/benefits-of-solar-panels/4

 Shahan, Z. (2013, October 8).
-Advantages & disadvantages of solar tower. <em>Clean Technology.</em> Retrieved from http://cleantechnica.com/2013/10/08/
+Advantages & disadvantages of solar tower. _Clean Technology._ Retrieved from http://cleantechnica.com/2013/10/08/
 advantages-disadvantages-solar-power/

-<em>Solar panel direction: what direction should solar panels face?</em> (n.d.).
+_Solar panel direction: what direction should solar panels face?_ (n.d.).
 Retrieved October 25, 2016 from http://sinovoltaics.com/learning-center/system-design/solar-panel-direction-what-direction-should-solar-panels-face/

-<em>Solar power-advantages and disadvantages.</em> (n.d.).
+_Solar power-advantages and disadvantages._ (n.d.).
 Retrieved October 25, 2016 from http://www.alternate-power.org/solar-power-advantages-and-disadvantages/

-<em>Top 10 renewable energy sources.</em> (2009, May 1).
-Retrieved from http://listverse
+_Top 10 renewable energy sources._ (2009, May 1).
+Retrieved from http://listverse.com/2009/05/01/top-10-renewable-energy-sources/

-.com/2009/05/01/top-10-renewable-energy-sources/
-Woodford, C. (2016, April 28).<em> Solar cells.</em> Retrieved from http://www.explainthatstuff.com/solarcells.html
+Woodford, C. (2016, April 28)._ Solar cells._ Retrieved from http://www.explainthatstuff.com/solarcells.html